Florida Medicaid long-term care benefits

 We Can Help Guide You Through the Medicaid Long-Term Care Benefit Process

 Planning for your future is important.
 If critical documents and steps are not completed correctly, you and your family may be facing complicated financial issues down the line.
-At our office, we can educate and assist you so that your documents are complete and accurate, and so that you can have peace of mind.
+At our office, our elder law attorney can educate and assist you so that your documents are complete and accurate, and so that you can have peace of mind.

 We keep our client base small and we offer personalized resolutions to each individual who comes to us for our assistance.

-We want to make sure that you are able to receive the best possible resolution to your Medicaid long-term care concerns in a timely and professional manner.
-For more information about how Edwards Elder Law can benefit you, contact our office today and schedule a complimentary meeting with us.
+We want to make sure that you are able to receive the best possible resolution to your Florida Medicaid long-term care concerns in a timely and professional manner.
+For more information about how Edwards Elder Law can benefit you, contact our office today and schedule a complimentary consultation with us.